alexander-kastil/az-cloud-native/labs/lab-01/readme.md

-# Lab 01 - Deploy base Resources
+# Lab 01 - Architecture & Provisioning

 In this lab you will deploy the base resources for the application.
 The resources will be deployed using Azure CLI Bicep.
 The resources will be deployed to a resource group named `az-native-dev`.
 The resources will be deployed to the `westeurope` region.
 The resources will be deployed using the free tier where possible.